simplefoc/simplefoc.github.io/docs/simplefoc_library/code/current_sense/index.md

 In order for FOC algorithm to work the current sense classes are linked to a `BLDCMotor` class which uses the driver to read the FOC currents.

 ## 🎯 Our implementation goals
 The current sense code will be written in a way to support as many different drivers out there as possible and in a way to be fully interchangeable.
 Due to the very hardware specific implementations of the ADC acquisition for different MCU architectures and due to very different driver/adc synchronisation requirements for different current sensing approaches this task is probably one of the most complex challenges for the <span class="simple">Simple<span class="foc">FOC</span>library</span> so far.
-Therefore the worrk will be done in iterations and each release will better and better support.
+Therefore the work will be done in iterations and each release will better and better support.
 Please make sure to follow out github and [check the releases <i class="fa fa-tag"></i>](https://github.com/simplefoc/Arduino-FOC/releases).

 Also make sure to follow our [community forum](https://community.simplefoc.com), a lot of discussions is being held about current sensing and its applications!